-The University of South Carolina Beaufort, a senior campus of the State's flagship public university system, brings the University of South Carolina's statewide mission of teaching, research, and public service to the Lowcountry of South Carolina.
-USCB offers baccalaureate degrees that respond to regional needs, draw upon regional strengths, and prepare graduates to contribute successfully in communities locally and around the globe.
-The curriculum is designed to promote acquisition of knowledge and the intellectual dispositions and skills that encourage depth of understanding, tolerance of others, and individual accountability.
-With the commitment of Beaufort and Jasper Counties, local donors, and extraordinary public-private partnerships, USCB is the system's fastest growing baccalaureate university.
+The University of South Carolina Beaufort, a comprehensive university in the state's flagship public university system, brings the University of South Carolina's statewide mission of teaching, research and public service to the Lowcountry of South Carolina.
+USCB offers baccalaureate degrees that respond to regional needs, draw upon regional strengths and prepare graduates to contribute successfully in communities locally and around the globe.
+The curriculum promotes acquisition of knowledge and the intellectual dispositions and skills that encourage depth of understanding, tolerance of others and individual accountability.
+With the commitment of Beaufort and Jasper counties, local donors and public-private partnerships, USCB has deepened its service to the Sea Islands region.

-USCB has one of the oldest traditions of higher education in the nation, dating to the 1795 charter of Beaufort College.
-An act of the South Carolina legislature authorized the college to confer degrees in the liberal arts or sciences "usually conferred in other colleges in Europe and America."
-The curriculum focused on theoretical science.
-When the original college building was constructed in 1802, the motto was chiseled onto the cornerstone: "Virtue, Liberty and Science."
-Four valedictorians of the South Carolina College (which became the University of South Carolina) and two valedictorians at Harvard before the Civil War came from Beaufort College.
+Through Beaufort College, USCB continues one of the oldest traditions of higher education in the nation.
+In 1795, Beaufort College was chartered by the South Carolina Legislature and authorized to confer degrees in the liberal arts or sciences "usually conferred in other colleges in Europe and America."
+Four valedictorians of the South Carolina College (precursor to the University of South Carolina) and two valedictorians at Harvard came from Beaufort College.

-Beaufort underwent a profound social revolution during the Civil War, giving rise to Beaufort College's second legacy: serving as headquarters for the Freedman's Bureau.
-From 1865 to 1872, this federal agency brought public education to newly freed slaves.
+Beaufort underwent a profound social revolution during the Civil War, which closed the college.
+The Beaufort College Building housed the Freedmen's Bureau, which brought public education to newly freed slaves from 1865 to 1873.

-Partnering with the University of South Carolina State and University leaders led to discussing ways to increase access to university education in the 1950's; in 1959, the Beaufort College building welcomed 57 students to the University of South Carolina Beaufort, a two year campus in the USC system.
+State and University leaders began discussing ways to increase access to university education in the 1950s, and, in 1959, the Beaufort College Building welcomed 57 students to the University of South Carolina Beaufort, a two-year campus in the USC system.

-Over the next thirty years, USCB developed an eight-acre campus on the waterfront in Beaufort's historic district-constructing buildings, renovating a former elementary school and purchasing historic properties.
+USCB developed an eight-acre campus on the waterfront in Beaufort's historic district-constructing buildings, renovating a former elementary school and purchasing historic properties.
+In 2000, the 1852 Beaufort College Building was restored to its antebellum vision.
+The Barnwell House, Berean Presbyterian Church, Grace White House and Sea Islands Center were purchased and renovated in the ensuing years.
 The University began offering classes on Hilton Head Island in 1985.
-By the late 1980's, students pursued baccalaureate degrees in several fields through USC Aiken and USC Columbia cooperative programs.
+By the late 1980s, students pursued baccalaureate degrees in several fields through USC Aiken and USC Columbia cooperative programs.

-In 1994 International Paper donated eighty acres near Hilton Head Island and Dean Jane Upshaw began a campaign for USCB to become a baccalaureate university.
-With the support of the community, Beaufort County Council, faculty, staff, students, the Beaufort-Jasper Higher Education Commission, and the Trustees of the College of Beaufort, USCB was approved to seek baccalaureate accreditation in 2002.
+In 1994, International Paper donated 80 acres near Hilton Head Island.
+In 1999, Dean Jane T. Upshaw began a campaign for USCB to become a baccalaureate university.
+With the support of the community, including Beaufort County Council, faculty, staff, students, the Beaufort-Jasper Higher Education Commission and the Trustees of the College of Beaufort, USCB was approved to seek baccalaureate accreditation in 2002.